Skip To Content

 Sources for interior and exterior orientation parameters

 Documentation for historical film photo projects is often very limited.
-Following are guidelines for working with some of the most common sources of orientation parameters.
+The following are guidelines for working with some of the most common sources of orientation parameters.

 Digital table with (x,y) location for the center of each image

-If you have a digital table with (x,y) location for the center of each image, you should make a copy and then reformat the data to ensure all required parameters are included with field names exactly as listed above, that all parameters are expressed in the proper units (meters, microns, etc.), and that the proper origin and direction were used to define orientation angles.
+If you have a digital table with (x,y) location for the center of each image, make a copy and then reformat the data to ensure all required parameters are included with field names exactly as listed above, that all parameters are expressed in the proper units (meters, microns, and so on), and that the proper origin and direction were used to define orientation angles.

 If your best available data is a photo index plot (also called a photo laydown) showing a low-resolution image of the photos in an approximate mosaic, do the following: